 If you’re planning to purchase a home and have a Registered Retirement Savings Plan (RRSP), the Home Buyers’ Plan (HBP) allows you to withdraw money from your RRSP to put towards your home without any tax implications.
 Normally, when you withdraw from an RRSP, you will be subject to harsh taxes.
 The HBP works around these tax implications of withdrawing from an RRSP to allow Canadians to finance a home purchase.

 Effective in 2019, you’re allowed to withdraw up to $35,000 from your RRSP under the HBP.
-All of the withdrawals from the RRSP under the HBP must be done within one calendar year, in other words, between January and December of one year.
+All the withdrawals from the RRSP under the HBP must be done within one calendar year, in other words, between January and December of one year.
 The drawback of the HBP is the amount you withdraw must be replaced within 15 years.
 In a way, this is another payment to consider when purchasing your first home if you use the HBP.

 In addition to an RRSP, the Canadian government offers a tax-free savings account, TFSA for short.
-A TFSA is beneficial because all of the investment income earned within the account is tax free, similarly to an RRSP.
+A TFSA is beneficial because all the investment income earned within the account is tax free, similar to an RRSP.
 To help you save for a down payment and the other costs of property ownership, consider using a TFSA.
 TFSAs don’t have the same harsh withdrawal tax implications as an RRSP does, you can withdraw from a TFSA anytime you’d like.

 Other Costs to Consider When Buying a Home